 A lack of physical activity and poor nutrition are contributing factors to being overweight.
 Obesity can also lead to a wide range of health problems and chronic diseases among all age groups.
 This includes high cholesterol, hypertension, diabetes, heart disease, stroke, and some cancers.
-Nationally, the increase in the prevalence of being overweight/obese and associated chronic diseases is well documented and has negative consequences for individuals and society.
-Low income and poverty often contribute to poor nutrition and hunger.
+Nationally, the increase in the prevalence of being overweight/obesity and associated chronic diseases is well documented, and has negative consequences for individuals and society.
+Low-income and poverty often contribute to poor nutrition and hunger.

-- Adult obesity in Page, Shenandoah, and Warren counties in Virginia was at a rate higher than state average (Exhibit 23). - Physical inactivity was reported higher than the Virginia average of 25 percent for six out of the seven Virginia counties, and four out of seven counties reported higher than the West Virginia average of 30 percent (Exhibit 23) - Page County reported a higher rate of residents that do not have access to exercise opportunities (as reported by 2019 County Health Rankings) when compared to the state average.
-(Exhibit 23). - Page, Shenandoah and Warren counties reported higher percentages of excessive drinking than the state average of 17 percent (Exhibit 23). - Mortality due to malignant neoplasms (cancer), chronic lower respiratory disease, influenza/pneumonia, and suicide rates were greater than the state average for six of the seven counties.
+- Adult obesity in Page, Shenandoah, and Warren counties reported adult obesity rates higher than state average (Exhibit 23). - Physical inactivity was reported higher than the Virginia average of 25 percent for six out of the seven Virginia counties, and four out of seven counties reported higher than the West Virginia average of 30 percent (Exhibit 23). - Page County reported a higher rate of residents that do not have access to exercise opportunities as reported by 2019 County Health Rankings than the state average (Exhibit 23). - Page, Rappahannock, Shenandoah, and Warren counties reported higher percentages of excessive drinking than the state average of 17 percent (Exhibit 23). - Mortality due to malignant neoplasms (cancer), chronic lower respiratory disease, influenza/pneumonia, and suicide rates were greater than the state average for six of the seven counties. - Shenandoah and Warren counties reported unintentional injury-related mortality at a higher rate than both the Virginia and national averages for that cohort.
+The overall

-- Shenandoah and Warren counties reported unintentional-injury related mortality at a higher rate than both the Virginia and national averages for that cohort.
-The overall populations of Virginia counties reported higher rates of mortality related to suicide than Commonwealth averages (Exhibit 23). - Page and Warren county residents experienced cancer mortality rates higher than the Virginia and national averages for lung and bronchus.
-Breast cancer rates were highest in Shenandoah County.
-Prostate cancer was reported higher than both the Commonwealth and national averages in Shenandoah and Warren counties (Exhibit 26). - Commenting on the contributing factors to poor health status, interviewed participants mentioned nutrition and diet, low physical activity and exercise, and food insecurity.
-Many commented on the lack of affordable, healthy food choices in some parts of the community. - Obesity among children and youth within the community was reported to be a concern.
+- populations of Virginia counties reported higher rates of mortality related to suicide than Commonwealth averages (Exhibit 23). - Page and Warren County residents experienced cancer mortality rates higher than the Virginia and national averages for lung and bronchus, breast cancer rates were highest in Shenandoah county.
+Prostate cancer was reported higher than both the Commonwealth and national averages in Shenandoah and Warren counties (Exhibit 26). - Commenting on the contributing factors to poor health status, interview participants mentioned nutrition and diet, low physical activity and exercise, and food insecurity.
+Many commented on the lack of affordable, healthy food choices in some parts of the community. - Interview participants mentioned nutrition and diet, low physical activity and exercise, and food insecurity.
+Many commented on both the lack of affordable, healthy food choices in some parts of the community.
+Obesity among children and youth within the community was reported to be a concern.

-Comparison to 2019 CHNA: Physical activity, nutrition, and obesity-related chronic diseases were some of the top health priority areas identified in SMH's 2019 CHNA.
-Participants in key informant interviews for the SMH community reported that obesity prevalence has gotten worse and diabetes was the most frequently mentioned chronic disease.
+Comparison to PMH's 2019 CHNA: Physical activity, nutrition, and obesity-related chronic diseases was one of the top health priority areas identified in PMH's 2019 CHNA.
+Participants in key informant interviews in 2019 reported obesity prevalence has gotten worse than three years ago.

-2. Social & Economic Factors (Financial Hardship and Basic Needs Insecurity)
+2. Social & Economic Factors (Education, Employment, and Income)

 Income levels, employment and economic self-sufficiency correlate with the prevalence of a range of health problems and factors contributing to poor health.
-People with lower income or who are unemployed/underemployed are less likely to have health insurance or the ability to afford out-of-pocket healthcare expenses.
-Lower income is associated with increased difficulties securing reliable transportation, which impacts access to medical care and the ability to purchase an adequate quantity of healthy food on a regular basis.
+People with lower income or who are unemployed/underemployed are less likely to have health insurance or the ability to afford out-of-pocket health care expenses.
+Lower income is associated with increased difficulties securing reliable transportation, which impacts access to medical care, and the ability to purchase an adequate quantity of healthy food on a regular basis.
 For these and other reasons, the assessment identified financial hardship and basic needs insecurity as a priority health need in the community.